Multiplicities of Jumping Numbers: Properties of the Rees coefficient

-Continuing with the proof of Theorem \ref{contrithm}, like in the proof of Theorem \ref{thm41}, we consider the normalized blow-up $\tilde{X}$ of the ideal $\fa$ and by the universal property of blowing up and normalization, the map $\mu$ factors through $\tilde{X}$.
-The Rees valuation $E$ on $Y$ is the strict transform of an exceptional divisor $\tilde{E}$ on $\tilde{X}$ and $E$ maps birationally onto $\tilde{E}$ (since $\tilde{X}$ is normal and $\tilde{E}$ is a divisor).
+To do this, like in the proof of Lemma~\ref{thm41}, we consider the normalized blow-up $\tilde{X}$ of the ideal $\fa$ and by the universal property of blowing up and normalization, the map $\mu$ factors through $\tilde{X}$.
+The Rees valuation $E$ on $Y$ is the strict transform of a prime divisor $\tilde{E}$ on $\tilde{X}$ and $E$ maps birationally onto $\tilde{E}$ (since $\tilde{X}$ is normal and $\tilde{E}$ is a divisor).
+Note that $\tilde{E}$ is also a projective variety over $L$.
 This is summarized in the picture below: